-Or you can navigate to log.malonetuning.com if you need to use a button to upload your log files.
+Or you can navigate to log.malonetuning.com if you need to use an upload interface for your log files.

 You can quickly share your graphed log with your friends or on forums, by clicking the Share button:

 You can also view log files directly from your GMail or Google Drive account: malonetuning.com/graph-extension

 Several months ago we announced on Facebook that we're developing a Stage 4 turbo kit that retains ALL original US and Canadian emissions parts in 2009-2014 VW Golf, Jetta, and Beetle 2.0L TDIs.
 We're taking our time to ensure that every part is perfect, meeting or exceeding OEM fitment and standards.